TransGlobe Energy Corporation (TGA)'s Financial Results Comparing With Anadarko Petroleum Corporation (NYSE:APC) | New Business Observer

 |1.2%

-TransGlobe Energy Corporation’s current beta is 1.12 and it happens to be 12.00% more volatile than Standard & Poor’s 500.
-Anadarko Petroleum Corporation on the other hand, has 1.66 beta which makes it 66.00% more volatile compared to Standard & Poor’s 500.
+A beta of 1.12 shows that TransGlobe Energy Corporation is 12.00% more volatile than Standard & Poor’s 500.
+From a competition point of view, Anadarko Petroleum Corporation has a 1.66 beta which is 66.00% more volatile compared to Standard & Poor’s 500.

 Liquidity